SJRES-193-119

 Checks and balances

-Congress would gain direct authority to compel troop withdrawal; the President retains veto power over the resolution, and Congress would need a two-thirds majority in both chambers to override that veto.
+Congress would gain direct authority to compel troop withdrawal; the President retains a check through the carve-out for self-defense and counternarcotics, and could veto the resolution, which would require a two-thirds override in both chambers to take effect.

 Historical precedent

-Congress has passed similar War Powers resolutions directing troop withdrawals in other contexts, most notably the 2019 joint resolutions directing removal of U.S. forces from the Yemen conflict, which passed both chambers but were vetoed by President Trump.
+Congress has passed similar War Powers Resolution-based joint resolutions directing troop withdrawals from unauthorized conflicts, most notably S.J.
+Res.
+54 (2019) directing removal of U.S. forces from the Yemen conflict, which passed both chambers but was vetoed by President Trump.